CCP-NC/orgdisord/_sources/case_studies.rst.txt

 ================

-Here are some case studies of specific systems that have been explored using sodorg_renewal.
+Here are some case studies of specific systems that have been explored using orgdisord.

 The names of the structures refer to the CSD code/CIF file in the ./examples/ directory.